Cola-1/FruitLangGS/README.md

 ---

 ## Datasets
-In the experiments section of our paper, we primarily utilized two datasets: the FruitNeRF Benchmark dataset, PFuji-Size dataset and other three trees (Galafab-West, Schnico-Red-East, Schniga-Schnico-
+In the experiments section of our paper, we primarily utilized three datasets: the FruitNeRF Benchmark dataset, PFuji-Size dataset and other three trees (Galafab-West, Schnico-Red-East, Schniga-Schnico-
 West) dataset.

 The  FruitNeRF Benchmark (3Tree and Fuji-SfM) dataset is accessible for download via the following link: [3Tree Dataset](https://zenodo.org/records/10869455) and the [Fuji-SfM Dataset](https://zenodo.org/records/3712808) .